cse110-fa22-group34/cse110-fa22-group34/specs/adr/accessibility.md

 * Considered leaving the CSS as it is and have our website mainly only work on a laptop screen

 ## Decision Outcome
 After weighing both options and their implications, we decided to leave the CSS as is and make our website mainly conducive to a laptop screen.
 We came to this conclusion because changing the css to work for other websites would be time consuming and take away time from us developing other features.
 Furthermore, we thought that our main users are college students who primarily use laptops.
-Additionaly, the local storage design works best when you primarily use the app on a singular device, and given the multiple features our website has, we thought it wo
+Additionaly, the local storage design works best when you primarily use the app on a singular device, and given the multiple features our website has, we thought it would make more sense for it to be primarily used on a bigger screen.

+Therefore, our final decision is to leave the css as is, and have our website be mainly compatiable with a laptop sized screen.